Iggy Azalea Has Some Intel About Paris Hilton's Home

 "It's just, all, fabulous pictures of Paris Hilton," Azalea revealed.
 We'd expect nothing less from the woman who claims to have invented the selfie.

-Like Perry, who was captured on social media caressing a mosaic portrait of the former Simple Life star, Azalea has a favorite artwork.
+Like Perry, who was captured on social media caressing a mosaic portrait of the former Simple Life star, Azalea has a favourite artwork.

 The placement of the photo is key to Azalea's enjoyment.